GeorgeHarland/GeorgeHarland/README.md

+Full-stack developer
+Computer Science and AI - Sussex

-Full-stack developer - Tend to use React for frontends, then Node, Python(flask), or Java for the backend.
+Tend to use React for frontends, then Node, Python(flask), or Java for the backend.

-Graduated in Computer Science and Artificial Intelligence.

 LinkedIn:
 https://www.linkedin.com/in/georgeharland729/